Whiskey 101: What Beginners Need To Know

 The Art of Whiskey Making: From Grain to Glass

-• Mashing releases sugars from grains
+1. Mashing: Releases sugars from grains

 Whiskey 101: Types and Varieties

-Whiskey comes in many forms, each with its own unique taste.
 Bourbon is a sweet American favorite.
 It must have at least 51% corn and age in new oak barrels.
 You’ll often find flavors like maple syrup and honey in it.

-• Tennessee whiskey: Filtered through charred maple wood chips
+• Tennessee whiskey: Filtered through charred maple wood chips for added smoothness.

-• Canadian whisky: Aged for at least three years, known for its light, smooth taste
+• Canadian whisky: Aged for at least three years, known for its light, smooth taste.

-• Japanese whisky: Crafted to mimic Scotch flavors
+• Japanese whisky: Crafted to mimic Scotch flavors with a delicate and refined character.

 Scotch vs. Bourbon: Key Differences Explained